Hadamard Random Forest: Reconstructing real-valued quantum states with exponential reduction in measurement settings: Conclusion

-\runinsec{Conclusion} We present an asymptotically faster technique for reconstructing real-valued quantum states.
-This method, HRF, reduces the exponential measurement settings in FQST from an exponential number to a linear one.
+We present an asymptotically faster technique for reconstructing real-valued quantum states.
+HRF reduces the exponential measurement settings in FQST from an exponential number to a linear one.
 Still, the post-processing time remains exponential, though it can be mitigated via parallel computing on classical devices.
 We experimentally demonstrate our approach on an IBM superconducting quantum processor.
-Using the superposition of amplitudes and a random forest algorithm as a post-processing tool, we reconstruct the random 10~qubit real-valued states with high fidelity $F\approx89\%$.
+Using the superposition of amplitudes and a random forest algorithm as a post-processing tool, we reconstruct the random 10~qubit real-valued states with high fidelity $F\approx89\%$ and a 7~qubit solution state from the Ising-inspired quantum linear system problem with fidelity $F\approx 92\%$.
 HRF accurately estimates state properties such as quantum entanglement, magic, and state overlap estimation from near-term hardware sampling results.
 This improvement paves the way for end-to-end applications based on QLSA and many application problems on near-term and early fault-tolerant devices.
-The method may also shed light on other techniques for strictly real-valued quantum tomography such as process tomography.
+The method may also shed light on other strictly real-valued quantum tomography techniques, such as process tomography.